 Cold rains, icy sidewalks and gray skies can make winter travel a trial.
 But hot drinks, snowy slopes, frozen lakes and a bright yellow sun?
 That's the kind of winter we can all wrap our mittens around.

 1. Prague, Czech Republic

-With its snow-capped spires and cobbled, winding streets, Prague is a fairytale city that remains relatively tourist-free in the winter months.
+With its snow-capped spires and cobbled, winding streets, Prague is a fairytale city that remains relatively tourist-free in winter.

 The stunning architecture looks even prettier under a sheet of snow, with one of the most beautiful areas being the old town, with its turrets and Romanesque vaults.
 Gas street lamps were recently reinstalled throughout the city center, adding a romantic hue to evenings.
 Cafes here are ideal for escaping the bitter cold.

 “Choco Cafe is a great place to take a breather from intense winter sightseeing in the Old Town,” says travel blogger Girl in Czechland.
 “It’s full of comfy chairs and sofas and they have more than a dozen kinds of hot chocolate, which is so thick you can practically stand a spoon up it in it.”

 Where to sleep: The Alchymist Grand Hotel & Spa is a five-star, fairytale-like hotel in the middle of the city’s old town.

 What to do: After the Christmas markets (which run from early December to early January), the fascinating Estates Theatre (or Stavovské Divadlo) is where Mozart conducted the world premiere of “Don Giovanni” in 1787.

 2. Salzburg, Austria